 They’re already here – How do I get them out of the house?

-When it comes to returning your home to its rat-free state, choosing the DIY route could be costly and ineffective, there are things you should know before you begin.
+Found rats in your house and keen to return your home to its rat-free state DIY style?
+While choosing the DIY route could be costly and ineffective, there are things you should know before you begin.

 Terrified of anything new, rats are neophobic, a trait useful when it comes to eluding their captors.
 Due to this phobia, many DIY options may be futile, with traps and other measures triggering their fear, reminding them to avoid your attempts to snatch them.